coolcarly/coolcarly.github.io/docs/phd/lessons.md

 *This is a little anecdote about experience.
 A guy fixes an instrument in 20 minutes and charges $20,000.
 When the customer remarks about the cost of fixing, he then says "it's 20K now, but also 20 years of my life".
 I am starting to realise the depth of this as the work that I did in two weeks is equivalent to about a year of my PhD.
 If I started my PhD fresh, right now, I could probably smash it out in 6-9 months....
 But it took me 3 years to get to this point.*

 Therefore, the take home message should be: **be kind to yourself.** Enjoy the learning process and spend this time working on yourself, because it is really the only time you will get.

-### Keep an Ideas notebook

-The thing that I have learned in my PhD is that not all ideas are good.
-Some are bad, and while making mistakes helps you learn, sometimes it is not worth your time.
-At the start of my third year, I decided that whenever I had an idea, I would write it down in a word document that I kept on my cloud.
-I would add different ideas in there, whether it was about reactions or applications or things to write about, paper ideas.
-It is only when my mind returns to that idea constantly that I decide to do it.

-Now, as I write my thesis, I realise that some of these ideas that I noted down were useful, because I could use them in my Outlook and Future work chapter.
-It is also worth noting that all the work that you do throughout - whether it is writing, or noting things down, it will never be wasted!

 ### The best advice I can give about presenting: No-one knows what you will say, so don't panic if you stumble!
 ###### 21.8.23